 Mobile platforms are no longer the future; it’s where we’re at today.
 Our on-the-go culture isn’t slowing down.
 Whether learners are waiting for their lunch in a line at the deli or for an appointment at the doctor’s office, they want the most up-to-date information readily available across all different platforms but, most particularly, on their smartphones and tablets.
 Your employees expect their workday to be as mobile as their lifestyle.

-Developing a mobile learning strategy will be imperative to have more engaged, efficient and connected employees in 2018 and beyond.
-Creating mobile courses for workers to turn to anytime, anywhere, will guarantee your training is part of the movement.
+Developing a mobile learning strategy will be imperative to have more engaged, efficient, and connected employees in 2022 and beyond.
+Creating mobile courses for workers to turn to any time, anywhere, will guarantee your training is part of the movement.

 1) Getting Acquainted with WHO